AI-secure/KNN-PVLDB/README.md

 For example:
 ![result](result.png)

-If you have any questions about our results, please do not hesitate to ask in the issues.
+If you have any questions about our code, please do not hesitate to ask in the issues.
 Thanks!